hnykda/tutos/docs/_build/html/_sources/my_wr/ndg.txt

 Finalization
 ============
 That's all!
-I hope this guide helped you and you has succesfuly start up your websites! :)
+I hope this guide helped you and you has successfully start up your websites! :)